Here beginneth the harmonica pages.

 If you already know a little about music theory, then you will probably get through the early stages relatively quickly.
 But be warned that there may be some aspects with which you are not totally familiar.

-If you have any suggestions for how this tutorial could be improved, please feel free to contact me or leave a comment and I will do my best to follow it up.
+If you have any suggestions for how this tutorial could be improved, please feel free to leave a comment and I will do my best to follow it up.

 I hope this helps any budding harmonica players out there.
 Good luck!